jarviscanada/jarvis_data_eng_ShailendraSingh/README.md

 # Shailendra Singh .
 Jarvis Consulting

 I am a software developer absolutely fascinated by everything software and making otherwise dumb machines like computers do intelligent tasks.
 I have been programming for over 10 years and through that time I have gained experience with everything from Windows application development to web development and bots.
 I studied at Wilfrid Laurier University, for a Bachelor of Science in Computer Science and a Mathematics Minor.
 I have made many pieces of software not only for fun but, to also solve serious problems my peers and I face.
 While I am most experienced with C++, C# and the .NET tech stack, I know many other technologies and languages.
 I find learning new technologies and creating new projects with them, incredibly fun and rewarding.
 Not only this but, I'm also a natural learner so, I will never have any problems developing software for any language or tech stack asked of me.
-Right now I am training with Jarvis Consulting Group and learning about a variety of technologies such as Bash, PostgreSQL and Docker.
-At the same time, I am also learning about how to develop software in a SCRUM/Agile environment.

 ## Skills

-**Proficient:** C#, C++, Java, Python, Windows API (Win32) and Application Development
+**Proficient:** C#, C++, Java, Python, Win32 Application Development, WinForms and WinUI 3 Desktop Development

 **Competent:** Agile/Scrum, Git, ASP.NET, HTML, CSS, XAML